Democrats Split on Joining GOP for Health Care Fix

 Other Democrats have mentioned restoring Obamacare provisions that cushion insurers against unexpected high costs removed in a prior bipartisan spending deal.

-For his component, Sen. Mark Warner, D-Va. has counseled allowing insurers to promote across kingdom traces, a suggestion that has also gotten help from Trump.
+For his component, Sen. Mark Warner, D-Va.
+Has counseled allowing insurers to promote across kingdom traces, a suggestion that has also gotten help from Trump.

 Warner acknowledged that “parents on both ends of the extreme” should torpedo efforts to paintings throughout the aisle, however, he stated he might nevertheless attempt.